canalplus/rx-player/doc/api/local_manifest_v0.1.md

 Let's start by the first one, `segments`. `segments` is an array of objects, each object describing a single segment of media data.
 Each object has the following properties:
-  - time (`number`): starting position of the segment, in seconds
+  - time (`number`): starting position of the segment, in milliseconds
-  - duration (`number`): duration of the segment, in seconds
+  - duration (`number`): duration of the segment, in milliseconds
-  - timestampOffset (`number|undefined`): optional time offset to add to the segment's internal time in seconds to convert its media time to its presentation time, in seconds.
+  - timestampOffset (`number|undefined`): optional time offset to add to the segment's internal time to convert its media time to its presentation time, in milliseconds.
     If you don't know what it is, you will most likely not need it.

 Let's see a simple example with four segments of 2 seconds: